 _

-Take a Trip to the Bagnas National Nature Reserve
+Take a tour of the Bagnas National Nature Reserve

-This 561-hectare area has been classified as a National Nature Reserve since 1983 following a battle by enthusiasts.
-Today it is the property of the Conservatoire du Littoral.
+This 561-hectare site has been classified as a National Nature Reserve since 1983 following a battle by enthusiasts.
+Today it is owned by the Conservatoire du Littoral.
 I found this place very calm and soothing, because humans do not interfere with the natural environment of the species that live there.
 For information, the Reserve is home to more than 260 species of birds, which change with the seasons.
-We learned during this visit that when they migrate, they navigate using magnetism and the stars.
+We also learned during this visit that when they migrate, they navigate using magnetism and the stars.

-We did the Discovery of Bagnas Birds outing to observe the diversity of birds, equipped with binoculars and spotting scopes, and we were able to spot several species: Heron, Tern, Egret, Gull, Swan, Coot… The Reserve organizes events all year round by reservation (at +33 (0)4 67 01 60 23 or adena.animation@espaces-naturels.fr).
+We did the Bagnas Bird Discovery outing to observe the diversity of the birds, equipped with binoculars and spotting scopes, and we were able to spot several species: Heron, Tern, Egret, Gull, Swan, Coot… The Reserve organizes activities all year round by reservation (at 04 67 01 60 23 or adena.animation@espaces-naturels.fr).

-Top tip: access to the Reserve is regulated, but there are also trails open for walking and cycling in and around the nature reserve; inquire at the Reserve House or on the website.
+Good tip: access to the Reserve is regulated, but there are also free-access paths on foot and by bike in and around the nature reserve; ask at the Reserve House or on the website.

 Bagnas National Nature Reserve